 - Wurttemberg-Hohenzollern (until 1952)

-West Berlin, while officially not part of the Federal Republic, was largely integrated and considered as a de facto state.
+While officially not part of the Federal Republic, West Berlin was largely integrated and considered a de facto state.

 When Was German Reunification?

-A regional referendum in 1996 to merge Berlin with surrounding Brandenburg as “Berlin-Brandenburg” failed to reach the necessary majority vote in Brandenburg, while a majority of Berliners voted in favor of the merger.
+A regional referendum 1996 to merge Berlin with surrounding Brandenburg as “Berlin-Brandenburg” failed to reach the necessary majority vote in Brandenburg, while most Berliners voted in favor of the merger.

 Federalism in Germany

 Federalism is one of the entrenched constitutional principles of Germany.

 According to the German constitution (Basic Law, or Grundgesetz), some topics, such as foreign affairs and defense, are the exclusive responsibility of the federation (i.e., the federal level).
 In contrast, others fall under the shared authority of the states and the federation.